Gauntlet for the Gold

-A Gauntlet for the Gold match is a professional wrestling match used in Impact Wrestling.
+A Gauntlet for the Gold match is a professional wrestling match used in Total Nonstop Action Wrestling (TNA - though from 2017-2024 it was known as Impact Wrestling).

 Match format

 Different from the other gauntlet matches, in which one competitor faces several others in turn, the Gauntlet for the Gold match is very similar to the fellow professional wrestling promotion WWE's Royal Rumble match.
 It consists of two competitors beginning the match in the ring, followed by competitors entering the ring at timed intervals.
 Elimination is in the standard battle royal format in which a competitor must go over the top rope and hit the floor in order to be eliminated.
 If a wrestler falls to the floor without going over the top rope or is thrown over the top but does not fall to the floor, the competitor may re-enter the ring and continue the match.

 The final portion of the match consists of the last two competitors squaring off in a regular singles match in which victory must be attained by pinfall or submission.

 The Gauntlet for the Gold usually involves a double digit number of wrestlers, and the prize is usually either a championship or a championship match opportunity.